MORE THAN BOOKS AND BUILDINGS

 Take the Blue Line to the 181st station.
 At the nearby school, 96% of students qualify for free lunch.
 Only half of students finish high school.
 Families are wrestling with poverty, limited opportunities and one of the highest violent crime rates in our community.

-When the Rockwood Library Makerspace opened its doors in 2015, it brought technology and opportunity to a neighborhood often invisible to those who live further west.
-This library, long a haven for at-risk families, needed a safe, inviting place for teens to socialize and constructively engage with each other.
+When the Rockwood Library Makerspace opened its doors in 2015, it brought technology and opportunity to a neighborhood with few resources for young people.
+This library, long a haven for families facing barriers, needed a safe, inviting place for teens to socialize and engage and learn with each other.

-The Rockwood Library is home to Multnomah County Library's first Teen Makerspace, a new STEAM (science, technology, engineering, arts, math) lab, staffed by industry volunteers.
-It is a lifeline and a road forward for teens in this community, cultivating problem-solving skills, maturity, and a connection to the world beyond their front door.
+The Rockwood Library is home to Multnomah County Library's first Makerspace, a STEAM (science, technology, engineering, arts, math) lab staffed by industry volunteers.
+It is a lifeline and a road forward for teens in this community, giving each one the opportunity to cultivate problem-solving skills, maturity, and a connection to the world beyond their front door.
+In the years to come, our library will have eight additional STEAM makerspaces, made possible by gifts to The Library Foundation.